Strategies for Modernizing Legacy Enterprise Systems

 Dissatisfaction with work and a lack of new technologies in a high-paced environment will inevitably cause decreased productivity.
 Upgrading your legacy system can result in a drastic productivity bump.

 One of the greatest examples of legacy software that brought great results after modernization that we’ve encountered was a logistics company.
 We enhanced a client’s logistics system with a React Native chatbot.
-When we integrated the chatbot into the system, the client was able to unload their call center support and answer common queries of 70% of all contacts.
+When we integrated the chatbot into the system, the client was able to unload their call center support and answer the common queries of 70% of all contacts.
 Eventually, 41% of all requests were fully resolved with the chatbot.

 Integrating a chatbot allowed our enterprise client to resolve 41% of all issues without the help of human support